DilicalFlame/pixicode-core/docs/manual/01-intro.md

 ## Key Features

-- **Pre-configured Logger**: A robust logging system that bridges Frontend and Backend logs.
+- **Pre-configured LoggerService**: A robust logging system that bridges Frontend and Backend logs.
 - **Window Management**: Utilities to handle window state and locking.
 - **Tauri Service**: A clean abstraction layer for invoking Rust commands.
 - **Professional Docs**: This documentation site itself is part of the template!